Reper2/downloadable-files/README.md

 There's also other files inside `../discord` that are named using ids, because of the amount of those files, I can't list them here.

 # Hidden Files
 There are some files that may be hidden from you to download.
 You can browse and download `/assets` using this link: [https://reper2.github.io/Downloadable-Files/html/assets](https://reper2.github.io/Downloadable-Files/html/assets).
-You can download the a page's code by clicking on the page title when on the desired page you want to download.
+You can download a page's code by clicking on the page title when on the desired page you want to download.

 # License
 This project is released under the MIT license.